-We aim to develop pupils' abilities within an integrated programme of Speaking & Listening, Reading & Writing.
+At Leamington, we strive to make all our lessons exciting and engaging.
+Through quality narrative texts, we aim to develop pupils' abilities within an integrated programme of Speaking & Listening, Reading & Writing.
+We design our curriculum using a range of teaching techniques including 'Narrative Immersion' and 'Talk 4 Writing'.
 Pupils will be given opportunities to use language to learn and communicate ideas views and feelings, read and write for a wide range of purposes within a balanced approach to the teaching of English across the curriculum with opportunities to consolidate and reinforce taught English skills.